 • Follow compliance strategies.
 Use industry-specific regulations as a guide when migrating to cloud resources.
 Enterprises may want to choose cloud vendors with HIPAA or PCI-DSS certification.
 Build compliance into migration planning.
 For instance, it may be necessary to remove confidential private information to meet GDPR requirements.

 • Maximize awareness.
-Vendors may provide software solutions to monitor data integrity, cyber-threats, and network traffic during cloud migrations.
-Ideally, centralize all of these tools to provide complete awareness.
+Vendors may provide software solutions to monitor data integrity, cyber threats, and network traffic during cloud migrations.
+Ideally, all of these tools should be centralized to provide complete awareness.

 Cloud migrations have gained popularity for several reasons.